Ariadne in the Blue Sky

 Ariadne in the Blue Sky (蒼穹のアリアドネ, Sōkyū no Ariadone) is a Japanese manga series written and illustrated by Norihiro Yagi.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 2017 to September 2022, and later transferred to the online platform Sunday Webry, where it ran from September 2022 to February 2023.
 Its chapters were collected in 22 tankōbon volumes.

 Synopsis

 The story centers around a certain boy who lives alone away from people, but harbors a special dream.
 One day, he meets a lone girl, and the story begins as he becomes part of the girl's destiny.

 Publication

 Ariadne in the Blue Sky, written and illustrated by Norihiro Yagi, was announced in October 2017.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 6, 2017, to September 14, 2022.
 The manga was transferred to Shogakukan's online platform Sunday Webry on September 29, 2022, and finished on February 9, 2023.
 Shogakukan collected its chapters in 22 tankōbon volumes, released from April 18, 2018, to March 16, 2023.

-The series has been licensed in France by Glénat, and in Italy by Star Comics.